2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 The first world class Reversi program is *IAGO* developed by Rosenbloom in 1982.
 This program effectively quantified Reversi maxims into efficient algorithms with adversial search techniques. [^10]Later in 1990, 李开复& Mahajan developed another program called *BILL*, which far surpassed the *IAGO* by introducing dynamic evaluation function based on Bayesian learning. [^10][^2]Although *IAGO* and *BILL* are best computer programs that play Reversi at their times, the top human players were not beaten untill the occurence of the program *Logistello* developed by Buro in 1997.[^1]The main new idea of *Logistello* is that it automatically learns from previous plays[^6][^7]**After that, it is generally acknowledged that humans are no match for computers at Reversi.**[^1]

-In 1997-2006, Andersson developped a practical Reversi program called *WZebra*.
-It has big opening books, state-of-the-art search algorithms, pattern-based evaluation scheme that can stably run on Windows 2000 to even today's Windows 11 platforms. [^11]While it gains a better performace and stability by applying several techniques of C Programming Launguage, the basic ideas of *WZebra*, however, are no more than *BILL*'s or *Logistello*'s.
+In 1997-2006, Andersson developed a practical Reversi program called *WZebra*.
+It has big opening books, state-of-the-art search algorithms, pattern-based evaluation scheme that can stably run on Windows 2000 to even today's Windows 11 platforms. [^11]While it gains a better performance and stability by applying several techniques of C Programming Language, the basic ideas of *WZebra*, however, are no more than *BILL*'s or *Logistello*'s.

 #### Reversed Reversi program